 Aspirin is a versatile drug that can be used alone or in combination with other drugs.
 Shown in Figure [fig:ASPIRIN] is the induced subgraph of the much larger Aspirin connected component that forms the Aspirin entity.
 This example demonstrates Stitcher’s ability to tease out only the relevant stitch nodes for which Aspirin is likely to be the active moiety for the underlying substance.

 Levomethadyl and its derivative Levacetylmethadol are often considered as two separate drugs.
-This is readily apparent in Figure [fig:LEVOMETHADYL], which shows that there are two distinct “clusters” in the stitch multigraph.
+This is apparent from Figure [fig:LEVOMETHADYL], which shows that there are two distinct “clusters” in the stitch multigraph.
 If ER is based on graph metrics (e.g., betweenness centrality), it is likely that this connected component will yield two drugs instead of one.
-Here, the priority of the stitch key allows the two clusters to be merged to indicate that there is only one drug.
+Here, the priority of the stitch key allows the two clusters to be merged to indicate that there is only one drug, not two.

 Figure [fig:BENOXAPROFEN] shows the connected component for Benoxaprofen, a nonsteroidal antiinflammatory drug approved in 1982.
 This drug is a racemic mixture.
-The density of this connected component is a reflection of the lack of specified stereocenter that caused many spurious stitch keys.
+The density of this connected component reflects the lack of a specified stereocenter that caused many spurious stitch keys.
 Stitcher is able to disambiguate the connected component into three distinct entities that represent the mixture, R-, and S-isomer.

 Discussion